ericthered1138/Project-1/README.md

 To-do list:

-    Create seperate tabs on the frontend for the manager page.
+    The frontend needs to be better organized, especially on the manager page.

 Getting Started